ErraticPattern/obsidian-ideas/2 - Source Material/Articles/betellaAffectiveSliderDigital2016.md

 # Annotations
 (26/05/2024, 13:38:40)

-[Go to annotation](zotero://open-pdf/library/items/4AP95GYQ?page=2&annotation=8RBS4N25) “SAM is a scale that measures the dimensions of pleasure, arousal and dominance (also called “PAD”) using a series of graphic abstract characters horizontally arranged according to a 9-points scale (even though 5-, 7-points and other variants exist).” ([Betella and Verschure, 2016, p.
+[Go to annotation](zotero://open-pdf/library/items/4AP95GYQ?page=2&annotation=8RBS4N25) “SAM is a scale that measures the dimensions of pleasure, [[Arousal|arousal]] and [[dominance]] (also called “PAD”) using a series of graphic abstract characters horizontally arranged according to a 9-points scale (even though 5-, 7-points and other variants exist).” ([Betella and Verschure, 2016, p.
 2](zotero://select/library/items/WZ23S5CE))

 ![](NX82KPCE.png)
 [Go to annotation](zotero://open-pdf/library/items/4AP95GYQ?page=2&annotation=NX82KPCE)